Obituaries for the week of February 8, 2017

 Hall and Kyndall Hall; five great-grandchildren.

-Funeral services will be held Monday, February 6, 2017 at 2 p.m. from Atmore Memorial Chapel with Bro Chris Pruitt officiating.
-Interment will follow in Oak Hill Cemetery.
+Funeral services were held Monday, February 6, 2017 at 2 p.m. from Atmore Memorial Chapel with Bro Chris Pruitt officiating.
+Interment followed in Oak Hill Cemetery.

-Active pallbearers will be Matt Livingston, Kevin Hall, Jody Hardy, Thomas Wayne Hall, Devon Jones and Hilbert E. Hall.
+Active pallbearers were Matt Livingston, Kevin Hall, Jody Hardy, Thomas Wayne Hall, Devon Jones and Hilbert E. Hall.

-The family will receive friends Monday, February 6, 2017 from 1 p.m. until service time at 2 p.m. at Atmore Memorial Chapel
+The family received friends Monday, February 6, 2017 from 1 p.m. until service time at 2 p.m. at Atmore Memorial Chapel

 Johnson-Quimby Funeral Home, Inc in charge of all arrangements.